raspberrypilearning/lost-in-space/en/step_4.md

 + Can you make your spaceship get smaller as it gets to Earth?

     Test and save.
 Your spaceship should get smaller as it moves.
 Test your spaceship a __second time__.
-Does it have the right size when it starts?
+Is it the right size when it starts?

     ![Testing a shrinking spaceship](images/space-size-test.png)